mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-participant wishes to use this QUIC connection for any other multiplexed traffic, the participant has to use the BYE packet because the QUIC CONNECTION_CLOSE would close the entire QUIC connection for all other QUIC streams and datagrams.
+participant wishes to use this QUIC connection for any other multiplexed traffic, the participant has to use the BYE packet because the QUIC CONNECTION_CLOSE would close the entire QUIC connection for all other QUIC STREAM frames and DATAGRAMs.

 # Error Handling {#error-handling}

-The following error codes are defined for use when abruptly terminating streams, aborting reading of streams, or immediately closing RoQ connections.
+The following error codes are defined for use when abruptly terminating RoQ streams, aborting reading of RoQ streams, or immediately closing RoQ connections.

 ROQ\_NO\_ERROR (0x00):
 : No error.
 This is used when the connection or stream needs to be closed, but